GGU image

 View interactive map

-Construction will begin in autumn 2024 and is expected to be completed by 2028.
+Preparatory works began in autumn 2024, followed by main works in January 2025.
+Construction is expected to be completed by 2028.

 The timeline below details our anticipated construction programme: